2001-2005 UHV AGENCY TECHNOLOGY SERVICES STRATEGIC PLAN

 Current IR Status

-The University of Houston - Victoria currently provides computer and telecommunication support for faculty, staff, students, and administrators primarily through the Information Technology Department.
+The University of Houston - Victoria currently provides computer and telecommunication support for faculty, staff, students, and administrators primarily through the Technology Services Department.
 This department is responsible for providing those resources in the most cost effective manner to meet the goals of the institution, the UH System, and the State of Texas.
 Those responsibilities include: the operation and maintenance of academic and administrative server systems, microcomputers, campus network operations, telecommunications services (including the support and operation of the university's PBX switch), and interactive video operations; operation and supervision of six microlabs and two special projects rooms supporting academic computing; providing a variety of training courses for faculty and staff on software and technology topics; developing and maintaining application programs and data access applications in support of administrative functions; and assisting in the development and implementation of information resources strategic policies and procedures.

 The primary challenge for this institution involving information resources centers around a geographically diverse student base, an active faculty, and evolving technologies.
 This challenge will involve the technological leap required to maintain and expand support of distance education in the transmission of instruction through Internet-accessible on-line courses and interactive video technology, and maintain those services in a reliable and effective manner.
 The University of Houston - Victoria is in the process, along with the other components of the University of Houston System, of implementing on-line courses for whole programs, along with interactive courses in support of specific geographical areas of our service region.
 The challenge here is to recognize opportunities and to act upon them to increase the availability of instruction to remote audiences.
 An additional challenge is to provide the staff support and technology resources needed to encourage innovative uses in support of instructional activities, research and development, and institutional information distribution.